-Seattle 2035 is the name we have given to the Department of Planning and Development’s multi-year project that is looking at the growth pattern in the Comp Plan, as well as at the ways we deliver various City services.
-In late spring of 2015, DPD will release a draft environmental impact statement that describes the effects of different ways growth could be distributed across the city, which will help inform further decisions about the Plan.
+Seattle 2035 is the name we have given to the Department of Planning and Development’s multi-year project that is looking at the growth pattern in the Comprehensive Plan, as well as at the ways we deliver various City services.
+In late spring of 2015, we will release a draft environmental impact statement that describes the effects of different ways growth could be distributed across the city, which will help inform further decisions about the Plan.
 We expect that the Seattle 2035 project will result in further amendments to the Comp Plan that City Council will consider in 2016.

 If you want to see something happen in Seattle over the next 20 years, get involved.
 Come to a meeting, write us an email or letter, or just write a comment on this website.
 This is the future of your city, be a part of shaping it.